 Promoting the use of active participation

-As well as working in a person-centred way and encouraging active participation yourself, it is important that you are able to promote this way of working to others by explaining the reasons for working in this way and the benefits it provides.
+As well as working in a person-centred way and encouraging active participation yourself, it is important that you are able to promote this way of working to others by explaining the reasons for these practices and the benefits they provide.

-Primarily you will be promoting the use of active participation to your colleagues – for example, if they are new to care or their knowledge and understanding is outdated.
-You can promote active participation to your co-workers by modelling best practice and challenging any poor practice that you encounter.
+Primarily, you will be promoting the use of active participation to your colleagues – for example, if they are new to care or their knowledge and understanding are outdated.
+You can promote active participation to your co-workers by modelling best practices and challenging any poor practices that you encounter.
 You can teach others through formal and informal training or as their mentor.
-Active participation should be addressed in supervision, appraisal and care plan reviews.
+Active participation should be addressed in supervision, appraisal, team meetings, and care plan reviews.
 Also, posters and leaflets in staff areas can be useful for providing information and developing understanding.

-You may also need to explain this to others, such as the family of an individual receiving care.
-Sometimes families may think they know what is best for an individual, even though this is in conflict with what the individual themselves want so you may be required to explain to them the value of empowerment.
+You may also need to explain the reasons and benefits of active participation to others, such as the family of an individual receiving care.
+Sometimes families may think they know what is best for an individual, even though this is in conflict with what the individual themselves want, so you may be required to explain to them the value of empowerment.